 - pain or swelling in the abdomen

 - yellowing of the skin or eyes

-- changes in your mental state, including
+- changes in your mental state,

 The symptoms of alcoholic hepatitis are similar

 to those caused by other health conditions.
 If you develop any of these

 symptoms, you should contact your doctor to get a proper diagnosis and begin

-How Is Alcoholic Hepatitis Diagnosed?
+Is Alcoholic Hepatitis Diagnosed?